Research Professor

 In 2000 I decided to pursue an academic career following on from studying with the Open university whilst running a small family business.
 This lead to undertaking my PhD at Corpus Christi college Cambridge (2001 - 2005)looking at Sum Frequency spectroscopy of SDS and PEG.
 I graduated in 2005 and started working in the Paul Davies group as a post doctoral researcher.
-I am currently a fully independent researcher in the department holding the position of Principal Research Associate.
+I am currently a fully independent researcher in the department holding the position of Research professor.

 Research Interests